What is ME / CFS?

 If you’ve only got 10 units that day, you’ve used nearly all your allowance before you even start the day.
 In an ideal world, we need to reserve 20% – in this case 2 units – a day to aid recovery.
 However, each time you talk to someone it may take up a unit or two, each trip to the bathroom or meal you have to eat takes up units.
 Not to mention if you need to go to the Doctors or hospital or have a health assessment, which always completely crash me.
 Once you’ve used up all 10 units, that’s it.
 You crash.

 Crashing is when the body just stops, it has no energy.
 For me, I cannot move, walk or talk.
 My legs stop working properly, I develop a tremor and feel sick with physical exhaustion.
-My heart goes irregular and sometimes it’s hard just to breathe.
+My heart can become irregular and sometimes it’s hard just to breathe.
 At this point, all I can do is concentrate on trying to breathe to 10 and do a restorative meditation, which speeds up the rate at which I come back to life.

 “But you look fine!”